babuni-j2c/DO282-OCP-Network/04-udn-netpol.md

 network for VMs, connectivity issues can occur, especially when migrating a VM between hosts, because of how OVN-Kubernetes handles network addresses.

+### Primary Network
+Primary networks handle default traffic for pods.
+When pods use primary UDNs, the primary interfaces, which are commonly designated as eth0, connect directly to those networks.
+The default gateway for the pod points to the UDN, not to the default cluster network.

+### Secondary Network
+Secondary networks provide additional interfaces to pods.
+This configuration is useful when a pod needs to connect to a specific isolated network and to maintain connectivity to default cluster services on the primary network interface.
+Secondary UDNs are typically used for specialized workloads that require access to specific network segments, such as databases or applications with strict security requirements.

 ## UDN layer3
 ```
 apiVersion: k8s.ovn.org/v1